archfirst/keel/README.md

 An example of a preferred Backbone.js architecture.

 ## Organization
 The application is built in a single `index.html` located in the root directory.
-The application is further organized into two sub-directories:
+The application is further organized into a sub-directories:

 * `/app`
-* `/libs`

-`/libs` contains third-party libraries and is further broken down into `/css` and `/js` directories.

 `/app` contains all of the user-written application code.
 This includes the following files: